-Column Туре Description ap_wi_nodeid Oid OID of the node on which the work item is being processed ap_wi_status char Status; can be q (queued), c (complete), f (failed), or u (unknown) ap_wi_started_at timestamptz Start timestamptz of work item ap_wi_finished_at timestamptz End timestamptz of work item bdr.triggers
+Column Туре Description ap_wi_workid bigint ID of the work item ap_wi_nodeid Oid OID of the node on which the work item is being processed ap_wi_status char Status; can be q (queued), c (complete), f (failed), or u (unknown) ap_wi_started_at timestamptz Start timestamptz of work item ap_wi_finished_at timestamptz End timestamptz of work item bdr.trigger columns bdr.triggers

 In this view, you can see all the stream triggers created.
-Often triggers here are created from $\frac{bdr.create\conflict\trigger}{double}$ .
+Often triggers here are created from bdr.create\conflict\trigger.